Asmor/ndx/README.md

 | :-: | :-: | :-: |
 | `n` | `d` | `x` |

 Specifying multiple dice will cause them to be added together. e.g. `a:dx` is an attack with Mid+Max.
-But see [bugs](#known-bugs) below.

 **Tip:** Hey, this thing is called NDX!
 What a weird coincidence.
 Also, how is this a tip?